-- From that member's home institution or organization; - From institutions or organizations for which he/she acts as a paid consultant, or board member; - From applicants for whom he/she has served as a thesis advisor (or advisee) or a postdoctoral advisor (or advisee) within the past five years; - From applicants with whom he/she has served as a collaborator on a research proposal or publication within the past five years;
+- From PI's home institution or organization; relationships with Co-PIs from the member's home institution or organization is acceptable. - From institutions or organizations for which he/she acts as a paid consultant, or board member;

-- From applicants for whom he/she has acted as a paid consultant within the past five years; - From applicants for whom he/she will be a project participant during the current grant cycle; - That Administrative Council, Technical Review Committee members, any AC-appointed committees or panels, or staff may not be listed as participants on competitive grant proposals (including Producer Grants and PDP proposals) under consideration by the committee or panel on which the person serves where they could potentially gain monetary benefits to themselves or other program (benefits do not mean compensation for travel or per diem); - The statement applies to current members.
+- From applicants for whom he/she has served as a thesis advisor (or advisee) or a postdoctoral advisor (or advisee) within the past five years; - From applicants with whom he/she has served as a collaborator on a research proposal or publication within the past five years; - From applicants for whom he/she has acted as a paid consultant within the past five years; - From applicants for whom he/she will be a project participant during the current grant cycle; - That Administrative Council, Technical Review Committee members, any AC-appointed committees or panels, or staff may not be listed as participants on competitive grant proposals (including Producer Grants and PDP proposals) under consideration by the committee or panel on which the person serves where they could potentially gain monetary benefits to themselves or other program (benefits do not mean compensation for travel or per diem); - The statement applies to current members.
 Those wanting to submit proposals must resign their memberships; - During the discussion or recommendations of proposed projects, any members with a conflict of interest must leave the room.
 This applies to the regional coordinators and senior staff; - Discussion and recommendation should involve individual projects.
 When a large slate of projects (for example, the Produer Grants) is being voted upon - and individual projects are not being discussed - members with a conflict of interest do not need to leave the room.